India's Eros Now ties up with Microsoft's Azure platform

-MUMBAI (Reuters) - India’s Eros Now (EROS.N) said on Thursday it is tying up with Microsoft’s (MSFT.O) Azure cloud platform to host and stream its digital video offerings, in a boost to the U.S. software giant’s push to expand in the Indian market.
+MUMBAI (Reuters) - India’s Eros Now said on Thursday it is tying up with Microsoft’s Azure cloud platform to host and stream its digital video offerings, in a boost to the U.S. software giant’s push to expand in the Indian market.

 As part of the tie-up, Microsoft will build an online video platform for the Bollywood production house, which will offer interactive voice search features in multiple Indian regional languages.